baezortega/CrossSpecies2021/README.md

 ### Step 7: Calculation of somatic mutation burdens and rates per sample

-This step calculates corrected mutation burdens, rates for somatic substitutions, indels, mtDNA mutations and signature-specific mutations.
+This step calculates corrected mutation burdens and rates for somatic substitutions, indels, mtDNA mutations, and signature-specific mutations.

 * This step requires the `scales` R package.
-* This step requires data files produced in Steps 1 and 2.
+* This step requires data files produced in Steps 1, 2 and 4.
 * The output of this step is required for subsequent steps.
 * The estimated run time of this step is **1 minute**.
 * The output files produced include plots, tables and RData files of mutation burdens, rates and end-of-lifespan burdens per sample (`output/Burden_Rate_ELB.pdf`, `output/Burden_Rate_ELB.txt`, `data/processed/Burdens_Rates.RData`).